Colorado mom Kelsey Berreth missing since Thanksgiving: A timeline of events

 "Berreth is a white female, 29 years old, approximately 5'3", 110 pounds with brown hair," they described the woman in a news release.

-Fox News' Matt Richardson, Katherine Lam and The Associated Press contributed to this report.
+Fox News' Matt Richardson, Robert Gearty, Katherine Lam and The Associated Press contributed to this report.